REGULATED INFORMATION – INSIDE INFORMATION

 About Sequana Medical

-In the U.S., the company’s key growth market, the alfapump has been granted breakthrough device designation by the FDA.
-The North American pivotal study (POSEIDON) in recurrent and refractory ascites due to liver cirrhosis is currently underway, and is intended to support a commercial marketing application of the alfapump in the U.S. and Canada.
+In the U.S., the Company’s key growth market, the alfapump has been granted breakthrough device designation by the FDA for recurrent or refractory ascites due to liver cirrhosis.
+Interim data from the ongoing North American pivotal study (POSEIDON) showed positive outcomes against all primary endpoints of the study and a rapid and persistent clinically important improvement in quality of life.
+This study is intended to support a future marketing application of the alfapump in the U.S. and Canada.
 In Europe, the alfapump is CE-marked for the management of refractory ascites due to liver cirrhosis and malignant ascites and is included in key clinical practice guidelines.
-Over 800 alfapump systems have been implanted to date.
-Building on its proven alfapump platform, Sequana Medical is developing the alfapump DSR, a breakthrough, proprietary approach to fluid overload due to heart failure.
-Clinical proof-of-concept was achieved in a first-in-human single dose DSR study and a repeated dose alfapump DSR study (RED DESERT) in heart failure patients is currently underway.
+Over 850 alfapump systems have been implanted to date.

 Sequana Medical is headquartered in Ghent, Belgium.
 For further information, please visit www.sequanamedical.com.